OSFifthSemTeam/ProcessScheduler/README.md

 # ProcessScheduler
-An Simulation of how Process Scheduling could happen
+An Simulation of how Process Scheduling will happen